-PROTECTION OF PUPIL RIGHTS AMENDMENT (PPRA)
+PROTECTION OF PUPIL RIGHTS AMENDMENT (PPRA) AND N.C.G.S. § 115C-76.70

-The Protection of Pupil Rights Amendment (PPRA) affords parents and students 18 years of age or older or emancipated students ("eligible students") certain rights regarding schools conducting surveys, collecting and using information for marketing purposes, and certain physical exams.
+The Protection of Pupil Rights Amendment (PPRA) and Section 115C-76.70 of the North Carolina General Statutes afford parents and students 18 years of age or older or emancipated students ("eligible students") certain rights regarding schools conducting surveys, collecting and using information for marketing purposes, and certain physical exams.
 These rights include, but are not limited to:

-- Parents and eligible students must give written consent before students are required to submit to a survey that includes one or more of the following protected areas ("protected information survey") if the survey is funded in who or in part by a program of the U.S. Department of Education: - o Political affiliations or beliefs of the student or student's parent(s); - Mental or psychological problems of the student or student's family; - Sexual behavior or attitudes; - o Illegal, anti-social, self-incriminating, and demeaning behavior; - o Critical appraisals of others with whom students have close family relationships; - o Legally recognized privileged relationships such as lawyers, doctors, ministers; - o Religious practices, affiliations, or beliefs of the student or student's parent(s); or - o Income, other than as required by law to determine program eligibility. - Parents and eligible students have the right to receive notice and an opportunity to opt out of any of the following: - o Any other protected information survey, regardless of funding; - Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school district, and not necessary to protect the immediate health and safety of a student, except for hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under State law; and - Activities involving collection, disclosure, or use of personal information collected from students for marketing or to sell or otherwise distribute the information to others.
-(This does not apply to the collection, disclosure, or use of personal information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutions.) - Parents and eligible students have the right to inspect, upon request and prior to the administration or use, of - o Protected information surveys of students and surveys created by a third party; - o Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and - o Instructional material used as part of the educational curriculum. - Parents and eligible students will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt their child out of such activities and surveys.
+- Parents and eligible students must receive notice at least 10 days prior to the administration of a survey that includes one or more of the following protected areas ("protected information survey"): - Political affiliations or beliefs of the student or student's parent(s); - Mental or psychological problems of the student or student's family; - Sexual behavior or attitudes; - Illegal, anti-social, self-incriminating, and demeaning behavior; - Critical appraisals of others with whom students have close family relationships; - Legally recognized privileged relationships such as lawyers, doctors, ministers; - Religious practices, affiliations, or beliefs of the student or student's parent(s); or - Income, other than as required by law to determine program eligibility. - Parents and eligible students must give written or electronic consent before students participate in a protected information survey described in the prior bulleted paragraph. - Parents and eligible students have the right to receive notice and an opportunity to opt out of any of the following: - Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school district, and not necessary to protect the immediate health and safety of a student, except for hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under State law; and - Activities involving collection, disclosure, or use of personal information collected from students for marketing or to sell or otherwise distribute the information to others.
+(This does not apply to the collection, disclosure, or use of personal information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutions.) - Parents and eligible students have the right to inspect, upon request and prior to the administration or use, of: - Protected information surveys of students and surveys created by a third party; - Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and - Instructional material used as part of the educational curriculum. - Parents and eligible students will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt their child out of such activities and surveys.
 Parents will also be provided an opportunity to review any pertinent surveys.
 A list of a specific activities and surveys covered include:

-- o Collection, disclosure, or use of personal information collected from students for marketing, sales, or other distribution - o Administration of any protected information survey not funded in whole or in part by the US Department of Education - Any non-emergency, invasive physical examination or screening described above
+- Collection, disclosure, or use of personal information collected from students for marketing, sales, or other distribution - Any non-emergency, invasive physical examination or screening described above.